 While the aircraft carrier is at the wharf, there would be floating security barriers placed to prevent an attack on the aircraft carrier by a boat.
-The recommended minimum barrier standoff from the aircraft carrier hull is 250 ft (76 m) at the lowest threat level.
-This security barrier would restrict access to Inner
+This structure would restrict access to Inner Apra Harbor.

-Apra Harbor.
 The floating security barrier would result in a less than significant impact to marine transportation in Outer Apra Harbor.

-When high security alerts force protection condition (FPCON) Charlie and Delta are declared, the security barriers would be deployed 450 ft (137 m) from the aircraft carrier hull.
+When high security alerts force protection, condition (FPCON) Charlie and Delta are declared.
 There would be a significant impact to marine transportation and access to Inner Apra Harbor.
 This restriction to navigation would only affect military operations since access to the inner harbor is restricted to military vessels controlled by Naval Base Guam.
 FPCON Charlie describes a situation when an instance occurs or when intelligence reports that there is terrorist activity imminent.
 FPCON Delta describes a situation when a terrorist attack is taking place or has just occurred.
 FPCON Delta usually occurs only in the areas that are most vulnerable to or have been attacked.
 The primary difference between FPCON Charlie, and FPCON Delta, is that FPCON Delta references a specific, known threat, whereas FPCON Charlie is used to prepare for imminent threats of a general, non-targeted nature.
 FPCON Charlie can also be maintained for a significant length of time, several weeks, while FPCON Delta is generally only maintainable for several days.
 It is understood that Navy and U.S. Coast Guard security boats would be positioned in Apra Harbor less than two nautical miles from either of the alternative carrier locations for security response.